openharmony/docs/en/application-dev/quick-start/arkts-localstorage.md

 ## \@LocalStorageProp

 As mentioned above, if you want to establish a binding between LocalStorage and a custom component, you need to use the \@LocalStorageProp and \@LocalStorageLink decorators.
-Use \@LocalStorageProp(key) or \@LocalStorageLink(key) to decorate variables in the component. **key** identifies the attribute in LocalStorage.
+Specially, use \@LocalStorageProp(key) or \@LocalStorageLink(key) to decorate variables in the component, where **key** identifies the attribute in LocalStorage.

 When a custom component is initialized, the \@LocalStorageProp(key)/\@LocalStorageLink(key) decorated variable is initialized with the value of the attribute with the given key in LocalStorage.
 Local initialization is mandatory.
 If an attribute with the given key is missing from LocalStorage, it will be added with the stated initializing value.
 (Whether the attribute with the given key exists in LocalStorage depends on the application logic.)